danieldkim/charlotte/README.md

 # browser

-In addition to the common ones, a charlotte browser has the following methods.
+In addition to the common ones, a charlotte browser has the following properties.

 ## createBrowser(options)